georgemitenkov/GSoC-2020/README.md

 During my project, I was keeping a document where I interacted with my mentors and tracked what has been done, what challenges I have encountered, and my plans.
-The public copy is availiable [here][doc] (The comments from the original document have tot been saved in the copy).
+The public copy is availiable [here][doc] (The comments from the original document have not been saved in the copy).

 I have also created a manual to document what is supported in the SPIR-V to LLVM dialect conversion at the moment.
 This can be found on the official MLIR website